 Those replicas or parallel streams are only IP+port pairs we want to send the audio to.
-Note that FEC can be individually activated provided that it was enabled (and configured) in the general channel configuration (see section 3.4) or it can also be disabled for certain replicas if you want.
-If the list is empty, the stream will be normally sent to the IP+port indicated in the Call window, as usual.
+Note that, when creating/editing the contact, FEC mode can be individually activated or disabled provided that it was enabled (and configured) in the general channel configuration.
+When the previous list is empty, the stream is being sent to the IP+port indicated in the Call window.